freva-org/freva-nextgen/docs/source/APIRef.rst

     :query multi_version: Use versioned datasets for querying instead of the latest datasets.
 Default is false.
     :type multi_version: bool
+    :query facets: The facets that should be part of the output, by default all facets will be returned.
+    :type facets: str, list
     :query translate: Translate the metadata output to the required DRS flavour.
                       Default is true
     :type translate: bool